olmofe/AltSchool_AKS_WebApps/README.md

 kubectl config use-context valid-cluster-name-here
 ```

-- Now Create the desired namespaces in the current cluster (you should still be in the kubernetes folder)
+- Now install the monitoring workloads (you should still be in the kubernetes folder)

 ~~kubectl create namespace kube-system~~
 ```